 Gemini uses layers of security measures to ensure that your crypto stays yours.
 The main method it uses is by protecting all of your account access behind a wall of 256-key encryption.
 This is encryption that is unbreakable by even the most advanced computer, as it takes far too long for a computer to break it.

-It also has cashback opportunities and a variety of different account options from demo accounts, professional investor accounts, and even student accounts with a more manageable interface.
+It also has cashback opportunities and various account options from demo accounts, professional investor accounts, and even student accounts with a more manageable interface.

-The focus Gemini puts on cryptocurrency means that it is, rather knowingly, not going to be getting into public trading.
+Gemini's focus on cryptocurrency means that it is, rather knowingly, not going to be getting into public trading.
 It has more in common with a crypto wallet than a trading app.
-So, while you can trade cryptocurrency on the app, it is not going to let you use that currency to get stocks, bonds, CFDs, etc.
+So, while you can trade cryptocurrency on the app, it will not let you use that currency to get stocks, bonds, CFDs, etc.

 4. Binance — Best Translator Currency

 We just got done saying translator currencies are a pain.
 But that is what makes Binance great: It solves the problem of translator currencies.

 How?
 By having its own translator currency.

 Unique Translator Currency

 When most apps use a translator currency, they are using a currency that they do not have control over.
 Because they have control over that currency, value will be lost in a few ways when the translator currency is used—transaction fees, processing times, that sort of thing that adds up over many trades.